-Invert the extinguisher and open nozzle to clear dry chemical from hose and 1. relieve all pressure remaining in the shell.
-2. Put extinguisher in upright position and place hose back into normal position.
-Remove cartridge guard and spent cartridge.
-3. 4.
-Remove the fill cap slowly and bleed off any residual pressure.
-Place funnel into fill opening and fill extinguisher to rated capacity with dry 5. chemical.
-6. Clean the fill opening threads and gasket seating surface of the shell.
+ANNUAL EMERGENCY RESPONSE COMPETITION TEAM: TIME: TOTAL ME ERITS: ANSUL REC CHARGE SEQUENCE 1 Invert the extinguisher and open nozzle to clear dry chemical from hose and relieve all pressure remaining in the shell.
+2 Put extinguisher in upright position and place hose back into normal position.
+3 Remove cartridge guard and spent cartridge.
+4 Remove the fill cap slowly and bleed off any residual pressure.
+5 Place funnel into fill opening and fill extinguisher to rated capacity with dry chemical.
+6 Clean the fill opening threads and gasket seating surface of the shell.
 Clean threads and gaskets on the fill cap.
-7. If fill cap has red indicator stem, pull down to reset before installing cap.
-8. Operate puncture lever to make sure the lever works freely.
+7 If fill cap has red indicator stem, pull down to reset before installing cap.
+8 Operate puncture lever to make sure the lever works freely.
 Insert hose under lever.
-Remove safety shipping cap from replacement cartridge and weigh the cartridge.
-9. Weight must be within 1/2 ounce of weight stamped on cartridge.
+9 Remove safety shipping cap from replacement cartridge and weigh the cartridge.
+Weight must be within $\frac{1}{2}$ ounce of weight stamped on cartridge.
 Judge must be informed of cartridge weight and scale weight of the cartridge.
 10. Ensure puncture pin is fully retracted and screw the full cartridge onto the receiver until tight.
-Replace cartridge guard making sure you don't cut the hose, also making sure 11. the guide fork inside the guards fits over the cartridge.
-12. Attach visual inspection seal through puncture lever and over hose and under hose confiner.
-13. Clean extinguisher.
-14. Record date of recharge on the tag attached to the extinguisher.

-Note: are safety items.
-Failure to complete these steps will result the team being stopped and corrected before continuing.
+11. Replace cartridge guard making sure you don't cut the hose, also making sure the guide fork inside the guards fits over the cartridge.
+12 Attach visual inspection seal through puncture lever and over hose and under hose confiner.
+13 Clean extinguisher.
+14 Record date of recharge on the tag attached to the extinguisher. corrected b safety items.
+Failure to complete these steps will result the team being stopped and efore continuing.
 Points available from that point forward shall not be counted.
+JUDGE: